diegomacario/diegomacario.github.io/_posts/2021-04-14-disable-copying-of-classes-that-wrap-opengl-objects.md

 }
 {% endhighlight %}

-That would be really nice, but according to the OpenGL documentation it's not a good idea:
+That would be great, but according to the OpenGL documentation it's not a good idea:

 > Copying an OpenGL object's data to a new object is incredibly expensive; it is also essentially impossible to do, thanks to the ability of extensions to add state that you might not statically know about.

 So the only option that we are left with is to disable the copying of the `Mesh` class so that nobody runs into this problem while using it.
-It may seem hard to work with `Mesh` objects that cannot be copied, but remember that they can still be moved if we define a move constructor and a move assignment operator.
+It may seem hard to work with `Mesh` objects that cannot be copied but remember that they can still be moved if we define a move constructor and a move assignment operator.
 With those final improvements, the `Mesh` class looks like this:

 {% highlight cpp %}
 class Mesh